OSGeo/OSGeoLive-doc/en/quickstart/usb_quickstart.rst

 Creating an OSGeo-Live Bootable USB flash drive
 ********************************************************************************

 Here we describe how to create a Bootable OSGeo-Live USB flash drive.
-Booting from a thumb drive is faster than from a DVD, and the USB drive can be configured to store data between sessions.
+Booting from a flash drive is faster than from a DVD, and the USB drive can be configured to store data between sessions.

-We have only recently started testing USB drive Installers from OSGeo-Live 4.0.
-While we have received a lot of positive feedback, it has only had limited testing, and some people have reported not being able to boot from the USB drive.
+We have have found that there are a number of quirks and tricks involved in successfully building a USB drive.
+We have documented what we know, but there are likely more tricks and issues.
+Look for latest tips here: http://wiki.osgeo.org/wiki/Live_GIS_Disc_Quick_Start_for_USB

 Requirements
 --------------------------------------------------------------------------------

-* A 4 GB USB flash drive, if using osgeo-live-mini
+* A 4 GB USB flash drive, if using osgeo-live-mini (without Windows and Mac installers)
-* A 8 GB USB flash drive, if using osgeo-live
+* A 8 GB USB flash drive, if using osgeo-live (with Windows and Mac installers)
 * An OSGeo-Live DVD or ISO image (downloaded from: http://live.osgeo.org/en/download.html)

 Creating bootable USB drive from Ubuntu
 --------------------------------------------------------------------------------

+(This is the recommended process for creating a USB)

+* Note: The version of Ubuntu you are running, needs to be the same or newer than the version of Xubuntu being installed onto your USB.
+If installing OSGeo-Live 5.0/5.5 onto a USB, then you will need to be running Ubuntu 11.04 or newer.

+Download osgeo-live or osgeo-live-mini to your computer's hard drive.

 Insert the USB flash drive into your computer.